BAbykiller322/SDPA_EMATM0048/README.md

  - **Scheduling algorithm**
    When checking florist capacity the program breaks the plan into individual bouquet tasks, sorts them by preparation time and assigns each task to the florist who can complete it fastest and still has remaining hours.
-   This gives a realistic distribution of work and ensures that the whole plan is feasible.
+   This gives a realistic distribution of work.

  - **Supplier optimisation**
    The procurement module compares supplier prices for each item, can automatically choose the cheapest supplier or allow the user to pick manually, and calculates the total restocking cost.